code-423n4/2023-06-lukso/README.md

 ## LSP14Ownable2Step

-_[LSP14Ownable2Step]_ is an advanced ownership module designed to enable contracts to have a clear ownership structure.
-It introduces a crucial feature of two-step processes for both ownership transfer and renouncement, which significantly reduces the likelihood of accidental or unauthorized changes to the contract's ownership.
+_[LSP14Ownable2Step]_ is an advanced ownership module designed to give a more precise and safer way to manage contract ownership.
+It introduces a crucial feature of two-step processes for ownership transfer and renouncement, significantly reducing the likelihood of accidental or unauthorized changes to the contract's ownership (_e.g: transferring ownership to an address to an address where the new owner has shortly before the process lost access to its private key_).
 This enhanced security mechanism ensures that ownership actions require deliberate and careful confirmation, minimizing the risk of unintended transfers or renouncements.
 Using a two-step process where the new owner has to accept ownership ensures that the contract is always owned by an address that has control over it since the new owner explicitly accepts ownership, proving that it has control over its address.

 ## LSP17ContractExtension

 _[LSP17ContractExtension]_ is designed to extend a contract's functionality post-deployment.
-Once a contract with a set of functions is deployed on the blockchain, it becomes immutable, meaning that no additional functions can be added after deployment.
+Once a contract with a set of functions is deployed on the blockchain, it becomes immutable, meaning no additional functions can be added after deployment.

 The LSP17ContractExtension standard provides a solution to this limitation.
-It does this by forwarding the call to an extension contract through the `fallback` function, instead of leading to a revert due to the invocation of an undefined function.
+It does this by forwarding the call to an extension contract through the `fallback` function instead of leading to a revert due to the invocation of an undefined function.
 This forwarding mechanism allows the contract to be extended and to add functionality after it has been deployed.
-The standard could be beneficial for contract that should support standards and functions that get standardized and discussed in the future.
+The standard could be beneficial for contracts that should support standards and functions that get standardized and discussed in the future.

 ## LSP20CallVerification

-_[LSP20CallVerification]_ is an innovative module designed to simplify access control rules verification within smart contracts.
+_[LSP20CallVerification]_ is an innovative module that simplifies access control rules verification within smart contracts.
 By implementing a standardized approach, this module enables seamless validation of whether an address possesses the necessary permissions to initiate a specific call.

+LSP20 aims to reduce this complexity for application and protocol developers, who need to resolve the contract owner first and then have to interact through the owner in order to call any function on the actual targeted contract.
+This module embedded in a contract through inheritance enables to abstract away this complexity.
+Applications and other contracts can now interact directly with the targeted contract, and LSP20 will forward in the background any ownership verification logic in the background, by forwarding the call to the owner and returning the verification result in the form of a [`magicValue`](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-20-CallVerification.md#lsp20verifycall).

 ![LSP20 Diagram](https://docs.lukso.tech/assets/images/LSP20-example-LSP6-2af355425a5873f9474cf4329ce859a7.jpeg)

 # Scope

-Here are some examples of issues that we are mostly concerned about:
+Here are some examples of issues that we are primarily concerned about:

-- Ownership bypassing.
+- Bypassing ownership.
-- Executing without the right permission. (bypassing permissions)
+- Bypassing required permissions (executing a calldata / payload that requires a specific permission X, but the caller / signer does not actually have this permission X).
-- Permissions overlap. (meaning if i have permission X and added permission Y, i can execute an action only allowed by permission Z)
+- Permissions overlap (if a controller have permission X and added permission Y, it can execute an action only allowed by permission Z).
-- Locking the account due to a certain chain of actions.
+- Locking the account due to a certain chain of actions, or making the contract state in a state that leads to a _"deadlock"_.
 - Reentrancy without the right permissions. (bypassing permissions)
-- `LSP1UniversalReceiverDelegateUP` will be set as a default UniversalReceiverDelegate for the UniversalProfiles deployed by the LUKSO foundation, is there a potential risk to deploy just 1 UniverrsalReceiverDelegate contract and grant it `SUPER_SETDATA` and `REENTRANCY` permission on all of these UniversalProfiles?
+- `LSP1UniversalReceiverDelegateUP` will be set as a default UniversalReceiverDelegate for the UniversalProfiles deployed by the LUKSO foundation, if there is a potential risk to deploy just 1 UniversalReceiverDelegate contract and grant it `SUPER_SETDATA` and `REENTRANCY` permission on all of these UniversalProfiles?

 ## Summary